aroberge/avantpy/docs/source/translations_notes.rst

 In addition to strings to be translated, ``.po`` files contain some information about who translated the file and some copyright information.
 In general, you might want to fill in the appropriate information.
+Note that Poedit allows you to set your personal information (name and email address) which will be automatically used, so that you don't have to edit the created file by hand.

 .. warning::